 Networks for the importance weighted and median of means estimator are trained using and RMSprop optimizer with learning rate $5\,\mathrm{e}\,{-5}$.
 We use the same regularizers and schedule of generator-discriminator updates as \cite{Li2017mmd}.
 For $\EstSqMMDIW$ a batch size of $64$ was used, and for $\EstSqMMDMIW$, a large batch of $128$ was split randomly into $8$ groups of $16$ samples.

-Fig.~\ref{fig:yearbookApp} shows interpolation in the latent $z$ for the half-decade experiment in Section~\ref{sec:yearbook}.
-Fig.~\ref{fig:yearbook4App} shows another Yearbook experiment with larger imbalance between $2$ time periods: Old (1930) and New (1980-2013).
+Figure~\ref{fig:yearbookApp} shows interpolation in the latent $z$ for the half-decade experiment in Section~\ref{sec:yearbook}.
+Figure~\ref{fig:yearbook4App} shows another Yearbook experiment with larger imbalance between $2$ time periods: Old (1930) and New (1980-2013).
 MMD-GANs are trained for $15,\!500$ generator iterations.

-Fig.~\ref{fig:yearbookBinaryCGAN} show a related experiment in which we produce more older images given a dataset with equal amounts of old (1925-1944) and new (2000-2013) photos.
+Figure~\ref{fig:yearbookBinaryCGAN} shows a related experiment in which we produce more older images given a dataset with equal amounts of old (1925-1944) and new (2000-2013) photos.
 Here, each time period contains over $4,\!500$ images, which increases the stability of conditional GAN training.
 MMD-GANs are trained until convergence ($8,\!000$ generator iterations).